 It is an embarrassing breakfast.
 I wonder why the cousins live alone at the Dakota.
-As we go up to 407 to meet Nina and Jules, Jack explains that his parents don’t get along with the cousins’ parents.
+As we go up to 407 to meet Nina and Jules, Jack explains that his parents do not get along with the cousins’ parents.
 While the Stones are in town, they chose to be in Vermont at the farm that Daddy despises.
 The brothers have to stay in the City for school.
 The trials and tribulations of the very rich.

-We’re having so much fun that the time flies by.
+We are having so much fun that the time flies by.
 Youth Group at St Patrick’s is scheduled for 1 pm.
 The Dakota concierge staff helps us move the drums, amps and instruments into a Town Car.
 We arrive with plenty of time to set up.
 Father Frank greets us.

 “I invited the Jace’s Place kids from St Patrick’s, Emanu-el and Abyssinian Baptist to attend.
 We’re going to do it in the Cathedral.”